Fraunhofer-AISEC/trusted-connector/examples/example-010/README.md

-Example-010 demonstrates the connection between two REST services and the conversion of MQTT messages using the Trusted IoT Connector.
+Example-010 demonstrates the conversion of MQTT messages (using Eclipse Paho) and publishing via a web interface using the Trusted Connector.

-Documentation is located at https://fraunhofer-aisec.github.io/trusted-iot-connector-documentation/
+Documentation is located at https://industrial-data-space.github.io/trusted-connector-documentation/docs/rest/

-(C)) Fraunhofer AISEC 2017
+(c) Fraunhofer AISEC 2018